api3dao/vitepress-docs/docs/guides/qrng/roulette-guide/index.md

   }
 ```

-`checkIfNumberWon()` is called internally to determine whether a user has won a
-bet on a single number, after the roulette wheel has been spun and the random
-result has been obtained.

-If the roulette spin resulted in a number that does not match the user's bet,
+The `betNumber()` function allows a user to place a bet on a single-number (0
-then the user loses the bet and the bet amount is split between the
+to 36) in the roulette wheel.
+If the user's bet matches the number where the
-`sponsorWallet` (10%), the deployer wallet (2%) and the house (88%).
+ball lands, the payout will be 35 times the bet amount.

 ```solidity
   function checkIfNumberWon(uint256 _spin) internal returns (uint256) {